samxbrown/urban-octo-telegram/README.md

 # Marketing Agency Website

 ## Description
 This repository contains a codebase for a marketing agency website that follows accessibility standards.
 The goal is to optimize the site for search engines and ensure it is accessible to a wide range of users.
-The following criteria outline the requirements for meeting accessibility standards:

 ## Installation